cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpstop.md

 gpstop -m
 ```

-Reload the `postgresql.conf` and `pg_hba.conf` files after making configuration changes but do not shutdown the Greenplum Database array:
+Reload the `postgresql.conf` and `pg_hba.conf` files after making configuration changes but do not shutdown the Cloudberry Database array:

 ```shell
 gpstop -u